 Let’s leave absolutely no doubt about what God requires and what is at stake for those who ignore and disobey Him: “We know that we have passed from death unto life, because we love the brethren.
 He that loves not his brother abides in death.
 Whosoever hates his brother is a murderer: and you know that no murderer has eternal life abiding in him” (I John 3:14-15).

 Ultimately, all violence, and the spirit of aggression, come from hate and anger.
-Christ was very specific about the need to control these attitudes.
+Jesus was very specific about the need to control these attitudes.

 We have seen that God gives His Spirit to them that obey Him—those who have repented of sin.
 Now notice the following account: “Then came also publicans to be baptized, and said unto him, Master, what shall we do?…And the soldiers likewise demanded of him, saying, And what shall we do?
 And he said unto them, Do violence to no man, neither accuse any falsely; and be content with your wages” (Luke 3:12, 14).
 When soldiers asked John the Baptist about baptism, this was his answer!